AjdinBelko/HrCloud-Cypress-Automatin-Report/README.md

 # HrCloud
 Manual and Automation part

-Fully done 3 problems plus aditional teting to se f the manual report matches the autmated ones.
+Fully done 3 problems plus aditional teting to se if the manual report matches the automated one.

 Cloed the project and run the test results.